Business Economics

 Internships and Job Placement

-75% of our 2021 business economics graduates experienced positive outcomes such as employment or continuing education within six months after commencement.
+100% of our 2022 business economics graduates experienced positive outcomes such as employment or continuing education within six months after commencement.
 Many students have even accepted offers during their senior year.

-Accounting Major Courses
+Business Economics Major Courses

-View the Business Economics Major page in OHIO's Undergraduate Catalog to see a complete list of requirements.
+View the Business Economics Major catalog page in OHIO's Undergraduate Catalog to see a complete list of requirements.

 Required Business Economics Courses